top of page

 The verb 'abut' has its etymological origins in Latin.
 It is derived from the Latin word 'abuttare,' which is a combination of 'ab' (meaning 'against' or 'towards') and 'tutus' (meaning 'protected' or 'safe').
 Originally, 'abuttare' was used to describe the act of touching or leaning against something, suggesting a sense of protection or support.
 Over time, this term evolved to convey the idea of two separate objects or entities being adjacent to or touching each other at one end or side.
 When 'abut' entered the English language, it retained this sense of adjacency, often describing the relationship between properties, lands, or structures that meet or adjoin each other without overlapping.
 The etymology of 'abut' underscores its historical connection to the notion of things touching or bordering each other, emphasizing the concept of adjacency and contact at one end or side.

-Quiz: Find the meaning of the verb abut:
+Find the correct meaning of the verb abut:

 Try Again!